n71154plus/mediocre-hass-media-player-cards/README.md

 ### Mediocre Massive Media Player Card

-A full-sized media player card made for panel view.
-This card gives you an immersive media control experience with all features at a glance.
+A full-sized media player card that can be used in various modes.
+It provides an immersive media control experience with all features at a glance and can be displayed as a regular card (mode: card), embedded in other cards (mode: in-card), or used in panel view (mode: panel).

 <img src="https://github.com/user-attachments/assets/8340e509-c7af-4a10-bbb1-8b8086a87e57" width="500px" alt="Mediocre Massive Media Player Card Screenshot" />